DivadNojnarg/CaPO4Sim/README.md

   - add movies to the video section (Janine Meyer work)
   - fix the patient state issue in the header (and remove it from the help section)
   - disable human background (for the moment)
+  - remove human background from options
+  - rename « demo » to «  video »
 + CaPO4 Network
   - when a node is selected, its size is increased (and restored when deselected)
   - same thing for edges